SMITHsharon/boyBandsVegs/readme.md

 	</div>
 	```

-Given, the following `javascript` code:
+Given, the following `JavaScript` code:

 	```
 	var bands = ["Boyz II Men", "NSync", "New Kids on the Block", "98 Degrees", "One Direction"];